tmanole/GroupSortFuse/README.md

 # References
 [1] Charytanowicz, M., Niewczas, J., Kulczycki, P., Kowalski, P. A., Lukasik, S. and Zak, S. (2010.
 Complete Gradient Clustering Algorithm for Features Analysis of X-Ray Images. *Adv.
 Intell.
 Sof.
 Comput.* 69, 15-24.

 [2] Manole, T. and Khalili, A. (2019).
-Estimation of the Number of Components in Finite Mixture Models via the Group-Sort-Fuse Procedure. *Submitted.*
+Estimating of the Number of Components in Finite Mixture Models via the Group-Sort-Fuse Procedure. *Submitted.*

 [3] Mosimann, J. E. (1962).
 On the Compound Multinomial Distribution, the Multivariate Beta Distribution, and Correlations Among Proportions. *Biometrika* 49, 65-82.